The Ever-Changing Brain

 - People with higher fitness respond more accurately in quick-response timed tasks.

 One thing worth pointing out: the more mentally demanding a task is, the bigger the difference is between the groups.

-Many of these studies assigned subjects to a walking program as the exercise modality.
+Many of these studies assigned subjects to a walking program as the exercise method.
 No hard-core workouts necessary!

-If you’re just getting started, whether you are in good health or have an ongoing diagnosis, it’s important to set the right goals for yourself.
+If you’re just getting started, whether you are in good health or have an autoimmune diagnosis like Sjogren’s Syndrome, it’s important to set the right goals for yourself.
 Talk to your doctor about what you should strive for, and work your way there safely based on his/her guidance.